 (10) A river of fire was flowing, coming out from before him.
 Thousands upon thousands attended him; ten thousand times ten thousand stood before him.
 The court was seated, and the books were opened.

 (13) In my vision at night I looked, and there before me was one like a son of man, coming with the clouds of heaven.
 He approached the Ancient of Days and was led into his presence.

-The “Ancient of Days” is Yahweh.
-Note his description as a man.
+The “Ancient of Days” is Yahweh and He is described as being in the form of a man.
 Into his presence comes “a son of man” who is given authority and dominion.
 It is quite universally agreed among Christians that the “Ancient of Days” is God the Father, and the “son of man” is Jesus Christ, who receives his authority from God.
 Note that in this passage there is no hint of the Trinity.
 There is no “Holy Spirit” and no indication that the “son of man” is co-equal or co-eternal with the Father.
 On the contrary, while God is called the “Ancient of Days,” a title befitting His eternal nature, Christ is called “a son of man,” meaning one who is born from human parents.
 This prophecy is one of many that shaped the Jewish belief about their Messiah: he was not foretold as “God in the flesh,” but rather a man like themselves who would receive special honor and authority from God.
 For our purposes in understanding Genesis 18:1, these verses in Daniel demonstrate very clearly that God can and does appear in human form.
-And because in Daniel’s vision He is with the Messiah when He does so, there is no reason to assume that the other times He appears it is actually Jesus Christ.
+And because in Daniel’s vision He is with the Messiah when He takes the form of a human, there is no reason to assume that the other times He appears it is actually Jesus Christ.

 The record is clear.
 God is described as sitting on a throne and even holding in His hand a scroll that Jesus comes and takes from Him.
 This record again shows that God can and does occasionally take on human form so that we can better identify with Him.